HOME • SEARCH • EMAIL • ABOUT

 Botany

 Lanot is a smooth vine, with zigzag, grooved or ribbed branches.
-Leaves are spear-shaped, 7.5 to 10 cm long, with pointed tips and entire or toothed margins.
+Leaves are spear-shaped, 7.5 to 10 centimeters long, with pointed tips and entire or toothed margins.
 Petioles are shaped like the human ear.
-Heads are about 8 mm long, borne in lax, divaricate, rounded corymbs.
+Heads are about 8 millimeters long, borne in lax, divaricate, rounded corymbs.
 Involucral bracts are linear-oblong, numbering 10 to 12.
 Achenes are minute, slender, and 4-angled or 4-ribbed, the ribs being either hairy or smooth.

 Distribution